OVERVIEW

 Jay Lemery, MD, Is The Climate & Health Foundation Endowed Chair In Climate Medicine and Professor Of Emergency Medicine At The University Of Colorado School Of Medicine, Chief Of The Section Of Wilderness And Environmental Medicine, And Faculty in the Department of Environmental and Occupational Health At The Colorado School Of Public Health.
 He Is A Past-President Of The Wilderness Medical Society.

 Dr. Lemery has expertise in austere and remote medical care, as well as the effects of climate change on human health.
-At the University of Colorado, Lemery co-founded the Climate & Health Program, based at the School of Medicine.
+At the University of Colorado, Lemery co-founded and directs the Climate & Health Program, based at the School of Medicine.
 The Program inaugurated the nation’s first graduate medical education climate & health science policy fellowship for physicians in 2017, in partnership with numerous federal agencies and nonprofits.
-In fall 2022, the program launched the ‘Diploma in Climate Medicine’ for healthcare providers, the first of its kind at a School of Medicine, offering a distinction for expertise and leadership in this novel field.
+In 2022, the program launched the ‘Diploma in Climate Medicine’ for healthcare providers, the first of its kind at a School of Medicine, offering a distinction for expertise and leadership in this novel field.

 Paul Auerbach, MD (1951-2021).
 Paul passed away June 23, 2021 after a long fight with cancer.
 He was a loving partner, father and a generous mentor to so many in medicine, leaving a rich, enduring legacy.